HOLOGRAMS

 Holograms

-A hologram is obtained by superimposing a second wavefront (normally called the 'reference beam') on the wavefront of interest, thereby generating an interference pattern which is recorded on a physical medium.
-When only the second wavefront illuminates the interference pattern, it is diffracted to recreate the original wavefront.
-Holograms can also be computer-generated by modelling the two wavefronts and adding them together digitally.
-The resulting digital image is then printed onto a suitable mask or film and illuminated by a suitable source to reconstruct the wavefront of interest.
+A hologram is obtained by superimposing a second wavefront (commonly called the “reference beam”) onto the wavefront of interest, generating an interference pattern that is recorded on a physical medium.
+When only the second wavefront illuminates this interference pattern, it is diffracted to recreate the original wavefront.
+Holograms can also be computer-generated by modelling the two wavefronts and digitally combining them.
+The resulting digital image is then printed onto a suitable mask or film and illuminated by an appropriate source to reconstruct the desired wavefront.

-Un holograma es obtenido al superponer un segundo frente de onda (normalmente denominado "haz de referencia") al frente de onda de interés, generando así un patrón de interferencia que se graba en un soporte físico.
-Cuando sólo el segundo frente de onda ilumina el patrón de interferencia, este se difracta para recrear el frente de onda original.
+Un holograma es obtenido al superponer un segundo frente de onda (normalmente denominado haz de referencia) al frente de onda de interés, generando así un patrón de interferencia que se registra en un soporte físico.
+Cuando únicamente el segundo frente de onda ilumina dicho patrón de interferencia, este se difracta para recrear el frente de onda original.
 Los hologramas también pueden generarse por ordenador, modelando los dos frentes de onda y sumándolos digitalmente.
-La imagen digital resultante es impresa en una máscara o película y se ilumina con la fuente adecuada para reconstruir el frente de onda de interés.
+La imagen digital resultante se imprime en una máscara o película y se ilumina con la fuente adecuada para reconstruir el frente de onda de interés.